TamPham271299/DEJU/README.md

 z_to <- 26059369 # last coordinate of region to zoom in
 d <- 1000 # Upstream/Downstream distance to the first/last coordinate of the gene

-# Load alignmnent track from bam files
-samples <- c("sample1_G1", "sample2_G1", "sample1_G2", "sample2_G2")
+message("Load alignmnent track from bam files ...") samples <- c("sample1_G1", "sample2_G1", "sample1_G2", "sample2_G2")
-OUTPUT <- paste0("geneSymbol, "_", geneID, "_", d, "/")
+OUTPUT <- paste0(geneSymbol, "_", geneID, "_", d, "/")
 PE_bam_files <- paste0(OUTPUT, samples, ".", geneSymbol, ".bam")

-# Start an alTrack list to store alignment tracks of 4 samples
-alTrack <- list()
+message("Start an alTrack list to store alignment tracks of 4 samples ...") alTrack <- list()

 for (idx in 1:2) {